 Dassault to invest over Rs 200 crore in Karnataka

-BENGALURU: Four Government Tool Room and Training Centres (GTTC) will be upgraded by the State government with the help of Dassault Systems India Private Ltd, at a cost of D224 crore.
-The project will be taken up by the Skill Development Department, for which Dassault will invest D203 crore, while the remainder of the amount will be contributed by the State government.
+BENGALURU: Four Government Tool Room and Training Centres (GTTC) will be upgraded by the State government with the help of Dassault Systems India Private Ltd, at a cost of Rs 224 crore.
+The project will be taken up by the Skill Development Department, for which Dassault will invest Rs 203 crore, while the remainder of the amount will be contributed by the State government.

 ‘Govt waits for SC order on SC/ST promotion’